 The Community College Master Teacher Institute (CCMTI) is a two-day training for community college instructors organized by the Center for Global Studies at the University of Washington.
-Founded in 2003 by Tamara Leonard, Managing Director of the Center for Global Studies, the goal of CCMTI is to build the capacity of community college instructors to teach about international affairs, and in turn through the classes these instructors teach, increase community college students’ knowledge and understanding of global issues.
+Founded in 2003 by Tamara Leonard, former Managing Director of the Center for Global Studies, the goal of CCMTI is to build the capacity of community college instructors to teach about international affairs, and in turn through the classes these instructors teach, increase community college students’ knowledge and understanding of global issues.
 The Institute aims to meet this objective in four ways: helping instructors become familiar with the topic; encouraging instructors to incorporate topics into new and existing courses; providing instructional resources for use both inside and outside the classroom; and fostering a resource network of community college educators within and beyond Washington State.
 The Institute brings together a vast network of dedicated professors, educators, researchers, and practitioners to share in the training and offer their expertise on the chosen subject.

 Past CCMTI Workshops

 CCMTI 2022 – Globalization at a Crossroads: Integration and Fragmentation in the Global System

 The 2022 CCMTI curriculum development workshop, held on the UW campus in Seattle on July 21-22, 2022, focused on changes and challenges to the process of globalization, and how educators can incorporate these pressing issues into their classrooms.